 - Become a Member

 To recognize a particular recent outstanding achievement in plasma physics research.
-The award consists of $5,000 to be divided equally in the case of multiple recipients, and includes a certificate citing the contributions made by the recipient or recipients, to be presented at an award ceremony at the Division of Plasma Physics Annual Meeting Banquet.
+The award consists of $5,000 to be divided equally in the case of multiple recipients, and includes a certificate citing the contributions made by the recipient or recipients, and an allowance for registration and travel to the Division of Plasma Physics Annual Meeting.
 It will be awarded annually.

 Prior to 2007, this award was originally named Award for Excellence in Plasma Physics.

 This award was established in 1981 with support from friends of the Division of Plasma Physics.
 Since 2007, UCLA has provided generous funding made possible through donations from family, friends and colleagues of John Dawson.